anachrocomputer/AvrMidi2CV/README.md

 Simple MIDI to Control Voltage (CV) converter.
-Very much a work-in-progress at the moment, with no MIDI state machine and just a trace print of MIDI bytes.
+Very much a work-in-progress at the moment, with a basic MIDI state machine and just a trace print of MIDI messages.
 SPI interface to MCP4822 DAC is not implemented yet.

 Runs on ATmega4809.
 Code in C, compiled with GCC.